turbinesFoam/turbinesFoam/README.md

 Features
 --------
-`fvOptions` classes for adding turbine effects to any solver or turbulence model that accepts these (e.g. `simpleFoam`, `pimpleFoam`, `interFoam`).
+`fvOptions` classes for adding turbine effects (actuator line model) to any solver or turbulence model that accepts these (e.g. `simpleFoam`, `pimpleFoam`, `interFoam`).